Conservative Party (UK): 2022–24: Liz Truss and Rishi Sunak

+Liz Truss introduced a mini-budget that led to severe financial market volatility and her resignation, after which Rishi Sunak took office to restore economic stability before the Conservative Party lost the 2024 general election.

 Johnson's successor as leader was confirmed as Liz Truss on 5 September, following a leadership election.
 In a strategy labelled Trussonomics she introduced policies in response to the cost-of-living crisis, including price caps on energy bills and government help to pay them.
 Truss's mini-budget on 23 September faced severe criticism and markets reacted poorly; the pound fell to a record low of 1.03 against the US dollar, and UK government gilt yields rose to 4.3 per cent, prompting the Bank of England to trigger an emergency bond-buying programme.
 After condemnation from the public, the Labour Party and her own party, Truss reversed some aspects of the mini-budget, including the abolition of the top rate of income tax.
 Following a government crisis Truss announced her resignation as prime minister on 20 October after 44 days in office, the shortest premiership in British history.
 Truss also oversaw the worst polling the Conservatives had ever received, with Labour polling as high as 36 per cent above the Conservatives amidst the crisis.